K-Scorpio/scorpiosec/content/en/posts/post15.md

 * OS: Linux
 ---

 Codify starts with a web application that offers a sandbox environment for testing Node.js code.
 It utilizes the [vm2](https://github.com/patriksimek/vm2/releases/tag/3.9.16) library and employs a module whitelist for security.
 However, there is a vulnerability ([CVE-2023-3214](https://nvd.nist.gov/vuln/detail/CVE-2023-32314) ) in vm2 that can be exploited to break out of the sandbox and access the target system.
 This is followed by lateral movement to access another user account and obtain the user flag.
-Additionally, upon identifying a vulnerability in a script, a custom brute force script is employed to obtain the root password.
+Additionally, upon identifying a vulnerability in a script that we can run with elevated privileges, a custom brute force script is employed to obtain the root password.

 Target IP address - `10.10.11.239`